They get shoved down the stairs, into the dark belly of the club.

 Kosmo takes one deep breath, before submerging into the vibrating opaque atmosphere of the noise ocean.
 It is coming to greet them, to swallow them, to devour them in one bite.

 Suddenly he feels the air in his lungs turn to acid and leak into his bowels.
 “Pull yourself together,” he orders himself.
 Even if he is going to have a panic attack, there is no way back, with all the people following them down.
 Others want in, want to get their brains washed away by beats.
 He is pushed forward, like some middle section of a running millipede.

 Kosmo searches for the darkest corner and starts to gravitate towards it.
 He needs an excuse for Benny and evaluates his possible choices.
-Excuses he has used the last three weeks, used all of them, and his best buddy will notice.
+Reasons he has used the last three weeks used all of them, and his best buddy will notice.
 No excuses then!
 Maybe he manages to disappear and manifest in the furthermost corner of the room.